coshubham/using_ansible_to-host-_on_ec2_todo/README.md

 * The frontend (React) and backend (Express + MongoDB) are deployed and run seamlessly on the remote machine.

 * # All of this is controlled from the local machine using Ansible playbooks, triggered via GitHub Actions.
-This setup enables deployment to multiple EC2 instances (e.g.,i was launched 11 EC2 (it take 16 minutes 5 seconds) at once) without opening a single remote terminal session.
+This setup enables deployment to multiple EC2 instances (e.g.,i was launched 11 EC2 at once) without opening a single remote terminal session.

 * In short, this project showcases a fully automated, zero-manual-intervention deployment pipeline for a full-stack application — from provisioning the server to running the application with a database in the cloud.